Towards a $\cos(2\varphi)$ Josephson element using aluminum junctions with well-transmitted channels: Nanofabrication of Pinhole Josephson Junctions (pinJJs)

 To nanofabricate pinJJs, we ion-mill a thin aluminum wire, through a resist mask, across its entire thickness.
 This exposes an edge with a roughened surface (Fig. \ref{fig:fab}a and b).
 The surface is then oxidized with a controlled partial pressure of oxygen $P_\mathrm{ox}$ in order to create a tunnel barrier with the desired transparency (Fig. \ref{fig:fab}c).
 We complete the junction by depositing a second thicker electrode of aluminum, which connects the first wire exclusively over its edge since its top surface is entirely covered by the resist mask (Fig. \ref{fig:fab}d).
 This process thus forms a tunnel junction on the side of the wire, rather than on the surface like standard tunnel junctions, which is reminiscent of the side contact technique used to connect hexagonal boron nitride encapsulated graphene~\cite{dean_boron_2010, wang_one-dimensional_2013}.
 From the etching step to the final deposition, everything is done in the same chamber of the e-beam evaporator, including the oxidation, without exposition to air (details of nanofabrication in Appendix \ref{detailfab}).

 We first characterize the pinJJs by measuring their electrical resistance at room temperature $R_J$.
 For $P_\mathrm{ox}=0$, we mostly obtain electrical shorts, while for $P_\mathrm{ox}$ approaching atmoshperic pressure $R_J$ can reach a few M$\Omega$.
 For our needs, we aim for typical resistance values in the range of a few k$\Omega$, which we achieve with $P_\mathrm{ox}\sim1-10$~mbar and two minutes of oxidation.
 This might correspond to a handful of well-transmitted channels or rather millions of tunnel ones, but these two scenarios cannot be discriminated with room temperature measurements.
 Indeed, a perfectly transmitted channel has the same resistance $R_Q=12.9$~k$\Omega$ - the quantum of resistance - as a million channels with transmission $\tau=10^{-6}$.
+Appendix~\ref{sec:RT_R} shows the typical room temperature resistance distributions obtained for two different oxidations.